ammar-tanwar/bloglearnbay/posts/ace-the-toughest-data-science-interview-with-these-stunning-tricks.md

 You don't have to know what the problem is to be able to solve it.
 It indicates that you should understand how to apply data science to the situation.
 As a result, you must be able to devise a framework or an effective technique to solve the problem and provide a superior product.

-## How to deal with machine learning, statistics, and modeling questions?
+## How to deal with Machine Learning, statistics, and modeling questions?

 Generally, these are non-coding questions.
 The recruiter is testing you on both technical knowledge and theory and implementation.
 So, the questions from the recruiter usually are